 WNBA Minnesota Lynx general manager and head coach Cheryl Reeve was named as an assistant to the 2019-20 USA Basketball Women's National Team through the 2020 Olympic Games on June 20, 2019.

-Most recently Reeve was an assistant for the 2019 USA AmeriCup Team that captured the gold medal with a 6-0 mark in San Juan, Puerto Rico.
-She will team up with USA National Team assistant coach Dan Hughes as a co-coach during the 2019-20 USA National Team's training and competition segments that take place during the collegiate season.
+In 2019-20 Reeve was an assistant for the 2019 USA AmeriCup Team that captured the gold medal with a 6-0 mark in San Juan, Puerto Rico.
+She then teamed up with USA National Team assistant coach Dan Hughes as a co-coach during the 2019-20 USA National Team's training and competition segments that took place during the collegiate season and concluded with a 6-0 slate against international opponents in FIBA Olympic Qualifying and FIBA Pre-Olympic Qualifying games and a 5-1 record over top NCAA Division I teams.

 Reeve previously served as an assistant coach for the 2014-16 USA National Team that claimed gold medals at the 2014 FIBA World Cup Team and 2016 Olympic Games and returned as an assistant coach for the 2018 USA World Cup Team that claimed gold and qualified the USA for the 2020 Olympics.